datawire/ambassador-docs/docs/code/latest/what-is-telepresence.md

+---
+Title: What is Telepresence and how does it help you Code.
+description: "Familiarize yourself with Ambassador Labs' Telepresence and learn how you can leverage it to improve the way you Code"
+---

 # What is Telepresence

 Telepresence is an open source tool that lets developers [code and test microservices locally against a remote Kubernetes cluster](../quick-start/).
 Telepresence facilitates more efficient development workflows while relieving the need to worry about other service dependencies.
 In short, Telepresence helps you code and iterate more efficiently.